Coalition on Homelessness v. City and County of San Francisco

 For years, San Francisco has claimed that it is taking steps to address the City’s homelessness crisis.
 But in fact, the City is forcing unhoused people out of sight—destroying their survival belongings and citing and arresting them for sleeping in public when they have no shelter to go to.
 San Francisco has more laws penalizing homelessness than any other city in California.
 These regressive mass incarceration era policies only perpetuate San Francisco’s homelessness crisis and scapegoat unhoused people for the City’s egregious failure to support affordable housing for San Francisco residents.

-On December 23, 2022, just a day after the preliminary hearing in the case, a federal judge in the Northern District Court of California granted an emergency order in the lawsuit.
-The order prohibits the City from enforcing brutal policing practices that violate the civil rights of unhoused San Franciscans.
-Additionally, the order stops the City from seizing and destroying unhoused people’s survival gear and personal property.
+On December 23, 2022, a federal judge in the Northern District Court of California granted an emergency order in the lawsuit.
+The order prohibited the City from enforcing practices that violated the civil rights of unhoused San Franciscans.
+Additionally, the order stopped the City from seizing and destroying unhoused people’s survival gear and personal property.
+In granting the order, the Court also acknowledged that the City’s cruel policies have made it harder for people to exit homelessness.
+The order was upheld by the Ninth U.S. Circuit Court of Appeals.